 About the Program

-The Rental Housing Inspection program was designed to inspect all residential rental properties within the unincorporated area of Sacramento County on a routine and comprehensive basis to assure the overall quality of the rental unit meets the requirements of the Health and Safety Code.
+The Rental Housing Inspection Program (RHIP) was designed to inspect all residential rental properties within the unincorporated area of Sacramento County on a routine and comprehensive basis to assure the overall quality of the rental unit meets the requirements of the Health and Safety Code.
 This includes educating property owners, property managers and tenants about those requirements.
 Refer to the checklist on How to Comply with the Rental Housing Inspection Program.

 Each rental property is required to be registered with the program.
 Should the property consist of multiple parcels, a separate registration form is needed for each parcel.
 Properties not registered are subject to administrative penalties.
 The Sacramento County Code 16.20.900 allows for property owners that meet the minimum requirements to self-certify their properties.
 The property owner can request inspections conducted by Code Enforcement.
 Cost recovery fees may be applied when violations are found.
 Some properties are exempt from the inspection portion of the program and owners should complete the RHIP Application for Exemption Waiver Form; provide proof of exemption; and complete the RHIP Registration Form online.
 If the property is no longer a rental and is considered owner occupied, complete an Exemption form online and provide proof of the exemption.

 What to Expect